hashicorp/terraform-provider-aws/website/docs/r/kinesis_analytics_application.html.markdown

 See [Parallelism](#parallelism) below for more details.
 * `processing_configuration` - (Optional) The Processing Configuration to transform records as they are received from the stream.
 See [Processing Configuration](#processing-configuration) below for more details.
+* `starting_position_configuration` (Optional) The point at which the application starts processing records from the streaming source.
+See [Starting Position Configuration](#starting-position-configuration) below for more details.

 ### Outputs